elioamicarelli/legal_tech_pilot/README.md

 The reporting task this time was also quite interesting: I had to explain to a non technical audience (the start-up people) how to go along in explaining technical matters (the automation of classification) to their non technical audience (the administrators financing the start-up).
 The result is the report named "pilot_report.pdf" contained in this repository.

-This pilot idea was a success and ARAG decided to assign the implementation to a dutch company called bright cape.
+This pilot idea was a success and ARAG decided to commission the implementation of this idea to a dutch company called bright cape.

 In this repository you will find the following items: